zdunek9/bitlyAPP/README.md

     Possibility to create your own dashboard, saved in localstorage

-    Quickly remove items from the
+    Quickly remove items from the list

     Does not allow duplicate links in the dashboard